 If you enjoy the study of how biological, cognitive, and psychological factors impact behavior, an online bachelor’s in behavioral psychology degree could be the right choice for you.
-Career options range from psychology to substance abuse counseling and even market research analysis, all experiencing tremendous growth within the field.
-The Bureau of Labor Statistics projects the demand for psychologists to grow by 14% through 2026, and the field for substance abuse, behavioral disorder, and mental health counselors will expand by 20%.
-With this increasing need for psychologists, now is the perfect time to consider online behavioral psychology degree programs.
+Career options can include psychology, substance abuse counseling, and market research analysis, all fields that are experiencing tremendous growth.
+The Bureau of Labor Statistics (BLS) projects the demand for psychologists to grow by 14% from 2016 through 2026 and also projects that the field for substance abuse, behavioral disorder, and mental health counselors will expand by 20% during that same period.
+With this increasing need for psychologists, now is the perfect time to consider an online behavioral psychology degree.